Dog Behavior Programs

 Some dogs come to the shelter because they are rambunctious and untrained, which unfortunately reduces their chances for adoption, resulting in a longer length of stay at the shelter.
 Thankfully, WVHS has established a dog behavior program to help these dogs learn positive habits and confidence for good manners and basic obedience skills!

 Dogs who would benefit from behavior training are evaluated and placed into either the Canine Good Citizen-Ready (CGC) program or the TOP Dog program.
-Both programs give dogs a second chance for happy home through training, diligence, and one-on-one development.
+Both programs give dogs a second chance for a happy home through training, diligence, and one-on-one development.

 What is the Canine Good Citizen-Ready Program?